 History of Photography Microfilm Collection

 The 489-reel History of Photography Microfilm Collection is a comprehensive collection covering the history, technology, and aesthetics of photography.
 The set includes published works by pioneers in the field, ranging from purely technical to theoretical.
 The core of the collection is drawn from the holdings of the International Museum of Photography at George Eastman House.
 It also encompasses materials from the extensive collections of other major libraries, including the New York Public Library and Columbia University’s Epstean Collection.
-The monographs and serials within History of Photography are cataloged and searchable in Mercury.
+The monographs and serials within History of Photography are cataloged and searchable in the online catalog.